hong539/sauce-man/README.md

 # sauce_man

-sauce_man is a discord bot to wrapper the search feature for who want make some records or fix the broken preview from some outside URLs.
+* sauce_man is a discord bot to make discord app bertter to:
+    * advanced search features for who want make some records or fix the broken preview from some outside URLs.
+    * Fix Links Previews.

 ## To-do-list

 ### working

 * update Dockerfile
-* migrage from pyenv+pipenv to pyenv+poetry
+* ~~migrage from pyenv+poetry to uv~~
 * test discord.py
 * find a better and safe way to set env
-* make app_commands
+* implement event handling
+    * Discord Twitter Link Handler
+        ✅ Detect Twitter links in messages
+        ✅ Extract Tweet ID from the URL
+        ✅ Fetch tweet data using fxtwitter API (fallback to vxtwitter API) ✅ Generate a Discord Embed containing tweet details ✅ Send tweet media (images/videos) separately
+        ✅ Provide a backup link if API calls fail
+        ✅ Suppress Discord’s default Twitter preview
+* implement channel app commands
     * ~~search history messages from a specific channel~~
     * dump history messages from a specific channel
         * calculate the range <= 100 for iterator to append all history to the stored list

 ### pending

-* podman container crashed
-    * socket.gaierror: [Errno -2] Name or service not known
 * Container part
     * ~~prepare Dockerfile~~
     * ~~Run with podman~~